cpmolnar/exam-question-difficulty-estimator/README.md

 # Exam Question Difficulty Estimation
 An NLP model for estimating exam question difficulty, given its p-value and wording.

+The model leverages SpaCy and NLTK for removal of POS tagging and removal of stop-words, as well as lemmatization.

 # Usage
 Sadly, the database cannot be provided for confidentiality reasons.